VR-25/acc/README.md

 # e.g., if the input current is too low, the unit is miscalculated.
 # This issue is rare, though.
 # Leave these properties alone if everything is running fine.

-# ctrl_file_writes (cfw) #
-# This determines how many times each ctrl file should be written to, as well as the interval (seconds) between these writes.
-# That's an attempt to force changes that don't take effect immediately or at all.

 # loop_cmd (lc) #
 # This is meant for extending accd's functionality.